ereekaj/Election-Analysis/README.md

 The screenshot below shows the results of the election audit in the terminal.
 These results can also be found in the text file [Election_Analysis.txt](https://github.com/ereekaj/Election-Analysis/blob/main/analysis/election_analysis.txt).
 ![ScreenshotTerminal](https://github.com/ereekaj/Election-Analysis/blob/main/Resources/ScreenshotTerminal.png)

-- *How many votes were cast in this congressional election?* In this particular election 369,711 votes were cast.
+- *How many votes were cast in this congressional election?* In this election, 369,711 votes were cast.

 - *Provide a breakdown of the number of votes and the percentage of total votes for each county in the precinct.* A breakdown of the total number and percentage of votes per county is shown below:
   - Jefferson: 10.5% (38,855 votes)